Due Diligence of Polish Property

 Legal audit includes a detailed analysis of the legal status of the property to be acquired and the risks that may be associated with the planned investment.

-The subject of the analysis is usually:
+The subject of the analysis usually covers:

 - legal title to the property,